cezarcozta/api-rest/README.md

 - Rest delimits some obligations between those data transfer.

-- Resource wiil be an entity or an object.
+- Resource will be an entity or an object.

 ### RESTful